-Autism is a large spectrum with varying qualities.
-It is important to take the time to understand each individual's unique strengths as well as developmental needs.
+Autism is a large spectrum with varying qualities, and it is important to take the time to understand each individual's unique strengths as well as developmental needs.
 By getting to know you and your child, AAI will help assess what supports may be beneficial.
 At AAI you will find that we celebrate all human qualities and the differences that make us who we are as individuals.
 Together we will support your child toward success.

-Traits often associated with autism often include: increased attention to detail, strong working memory, creativity, visuals perception skills, and sometimes a deep focus on subjects of interest.
+Traits associated with autism often include increased attention to detail, strong working memory, creativity, visual perception skills, and sometimes a deep focus on subjects of interest.
 This statement is not intended to romanticize autism, however we at AAI do not embrace the doom and gloom often expressed in our culture.
 We are committed to the work required to help your entire family achieve success!
 As part of our belief of respectful family care, we listen and honor the family perspectives.
-We incorporate family knowledge, values, other other professional input into our planning and delivery system while adhering strictly to the science of applied behavior analysis.
+We incorporate family knowledge, values, and other professional input into our planning and delivery system while adhering strictly to the science of applied behavior analysis.

-Unlike many other services AAI asks families to recognize their role in the intervention process.
-This means a full commitment to the weekly session schedule, that family member(s) participate in the scheduled sessions, honestly communicating with your supervisory team, and most importantly continuing to implement intervention outside of the session blocks.
+Unlike many other services, AAI asks families to recognize their role in the intervention process.
+This means a full commitment to the weekly session schedule, participation in the scheduled sessions by the family members, communicating often and openly with your supervisory team, and most importantly, continuing to implement intervention outside of the session blocks.

-Following the initial assessment service hours and goals are recommended.
-Service hours can range from 10 - 40 hours per week, depending on the clinical team's recommendation.
+We at AAI take great pride walking with you through this exciting journey.
+Following the initial assessment, service hours and goals are recommended.
+Service hours can range from 10 - 40 hours per week.
 Research supports 25 - 40 hours per week with focused parent involvement.
-This dense schedule of hours may seem daunting at first, however progress associated with this schedule is very much preferred.
-We at AAI take great pride walking with you through this exciting journey.
+This dense schedule of hours may seem daunting at first, however progress associated with this schedule is highly advantageous.

-AAI will provide your family with a Board Certified Behavior Analyst (BCBA), whose caseload is designed to be very manageable.
-They will have the time to fully commit to you and oversee, with great care, applied interventions.
-Additionally, a Registered Behavior Technician (RBT) will work directly with you and your child.
-You will observe the RBT implementing intervention strategies, playing with your son or daughter, and often teaching learning-to-learn skills (e.g., self-help and functional communication) at the table and on the floor.
-The BCBA designs, oversees, collaborates, and supports all aspects of the intervention strategies.
+AAI provides each family with a team focused on your goals.
+First, a Board Certified Behavior Analyst (BCBA), whose caseload is designed to be readily available to your family.
+We have intentionally limited the number of families each BCBA has so they fully commit to you and oversee, with great care, applied interventions.
+And second, a Registered Behavior Technician (RBT) who will work directly with you and your child.
+You will observe the RBT implementing intervention strategies, playing with your son or daughter, and often teaching learning-to-learn skills (self-help, functional communication, etc.) at the table and on the floor.
+The BCBA designs, oversees, collaborates, and supports all aspects of these intervention strategies.